-With big teams working at the same project, it can get difficult to keep track of everything.
-With Justinmind you can see who did each modification or revision, and create new web or app prototypes from them.
+With big teams working on the same project, it can be difficult to keep track of everything.
+With Justinmind you can see who made each modification or revision, and create new web or app prototypes from them.
 All project details and changes are registered for each version.

 Share assets with your team

-The main designers can create the widget libraries following the brand guidelines, and with Justinmind Enterprise they can share them with the team and manage them centrally, so that the entire team is automatically synchronized to the latest version.
+Designers can create the widget libraries following the brand guidelines, and with Justinmind they can share them with the team and manage them centrally, so that the entire team is automatically synchronized with the latest version.

-The users will only have to drop the objects created by the designer on their canvas, without any confusion of mistaken sizes, colors or deprecated styles.
+Users will only have to drop the objects created by the designer onto their canvas, without the confusion of mistaken sizes, colors or deprecated styles.
 Widgets and templates can be used to maintain the styles, colors, events and structures that are repeated throughout several pages of a single project, or in many different projects, thus enhancing brand consistency.
 This also contribute to improve productivity, since things don’t need to be redrawn.